Paul Edmund Strzelecki in Australia 1839-43

 A significant pointer to Strzelecki's visit to the Illawarra region is the many references to fossils collected at 'Illawarra' and 'Wollongong' and identified by English palaeontologists Morris, Lonsdale and Sowerby.
 A total of 48 Palaeozoic fossils from New South Wales and Tasmania were described by them in Physical Description, of which the largest single collection was 18 from the Illawarra.
 These included:

 • Pachydomus antiquatus.
-Megadesmus antiquatus - Wollongong, New South Wales - PD, pp271-2 (J. Sowerby, in Mitchell's Australia, Plate I. fig. 2).
+Megadesmus antiquatus - Wollongong, New South Wales - Physical Description, pp271-2, J. Sowerby, in Mitchell's Australia, Plate I. fig. 2.

 • Pachydomus cuneatus.
-Megadesmus cuneatus - Wollongong - PD, pp272 (J. Sowerby, in Mitchell's Australia, Plate I. fig. 3)
+Megadesmus cuneatus - Wollongong - Physical Description, pp272, J. Sowerby, in Mitchell's Australia, Plate I. fig. 3.

 • Pachydomus laevis.
-Megadesmus laevis - Illawarra, New South Wales - PD, pp272 (J. Sowerby, in Mitchell's Australia, Plate I. fig. 1).
+Megadesmus laevis - Illawarra, New South Wales - Physical Description, pp272, J. Sowerby, in Mitchell's Australia, Plate I. fig. 1.

 • Spirifer Darwinii - PD, pp279-80.